cyberphone/CBOR.js/README.md

 ------------------------------
 a201fb4046d9999999999a0269486920746865726521
 ```
-Note: there are no requirments "chaining" objects as shown above; items
+Note: there are no requirements "chaining" objects as shown above; items
 may be added to [CBOR.Map](https://cyberphone.github.io/CBOR.js/doc/#wrapper.cbor.map)
 and [CBOR.Array](https://cyberphone.github.io/CBOR.js/doc/#wrapper.cbor.array) objects in separate steps.